 22 Traveller reviews from Holiday Watchdog

 "Visited 22 March till 1 April 2012 ~ The hotel was clean, fresh and well maintained.
 The food was lovely and there was something for everyone.
 We had the pleasure of booking a safari with Ruchi Tours to the national park, amamzing!!!!
 He and his team were very helpfull and helped us plan our overnight safari so we could get the most out of our holiday, this included a trip to the Sri Lanka Cricked ground, Turtel santctuary, pole fishing (Robson Green style) and the Tea plantations.
 Tip ~ Relax enjoy and soak up the wonderful Sri lanka hospitality.
 P.s the chipmunks around the hotel grounds are very friendly.
 We would'nt book with Thomas Cook signature again.
 No sight of rep at any time. "

-- Travel date: Thu 3rd of May 2012
+- Travel date: 3rd May 2012

 LOVED THE LOCATION